retentioneering/retentioneering-tools/docs/source/clusters.rst

 - How to fit clusters to an eventstream.
 - How to analyze the fitted clusters.

 All the examples below assume that you have a prepared eventstream ready for clustering analysis.
-Also, we assume that the initial eventstream is assigned as ``stream`` and the Clusters instance as ``clusters`` variable. simple_shop dataset is used as a data source.
+Also, we assume that the initial eventstream is assigned as ``stream`` variable and the Clusters instance as ``clusters`` variable. simple_shop dataset is used as a data source.

+The constructor of ``Clusters`` accepts a single parameter -- ``Eventstream``'s instance.

 .. code:: ipython3